ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/WBS-PIC.md

 ---
-name: DOT Performance Improvement Team
+name: Treasury Performance Improvement Team
 title: #job title
 team: yes #mark no if an individual, NO CAPS
 length: short

 single: no  #mark yes if an individual NO CAPS
-description: Led a series of programs designed to fill critical IT and cybersecurity positions through a combination of innovative government-wide recruitment efforts and piloting reskilling initiatives.
+description: Improved employee engagement and enabled staff to focus on high-value work through the  implementation  of Lean Six Sigma process improvement methodologies.
 #description of why there winning award, in an excel spreadsheet
 category:  #reference list of categories
 agency: dot  #name of agency, capitalize first letter of each name